Scotia Scholars Award

 Cape Breton University – Undergraduate

 This competition is now closed.
 Thank you to all who applied.
-Check back in April for a list of funding recipients.

 The 2021 Scotia Scholars Undergraduate Award provides financial support to students with exceptional potential who are or wish to be engaged in health research at Cape Breton University (CBU).
 Recipients will participate on a project supported by a research supervisor.
 This award will support the growth, acquisition, and retention of highly skilled individuals who are advancing and translating knowledge in disease detection, diagnosis, treatment, and prevention, strengthening health care delivery systems, caring for vulnerable populations, and promoting better opportunities for future health and wellbeing.

 Funding for this award is provided by the Nova Scotia Department of Health and Wellness.

 To be eligible to apply and hold an award, applicants must: